emacs-evil/evil/CONTRIBUTING.md

   - Whether you use Emacs/Evil in terminal mode with some terminal multiplexer like **tmux** or **screen** (and see below).

 2. Test the bug in a clean Emacs environment without any additional packages loaded (besides Evil itself).
 You can easily get such an environment by executing either `make emacs` (for X) or `make terminal` (for terminal mode) in Evil's source directory.
-If your bug is related to some other packages, try to load only this package directly from the clean environment.
+If your bug is related to some other package, try to load only this package from the clean environment after using `M-x package-initialize` first.

 3. If you've just updated your Evil from the repository, **do not forget to recompile** Evil by executing `make` in Evil's source directory.